jjthrash/room-of-sound/room-of-noise.md

-Room of Noise (working title)
+Room of Sound (working title)
 =============================

 Author: Jimmy Thrasher (jimmy@jimmythrasher.com)

 Document Contributors:
-- TBD
+- Joshua Fitzgerald

 Overview
 --------

-The purpose of this document is to describe the design of the Room of Noise project, primarily for the goal of enable individuals to contribute in a distributed fashion.
+The purpose of this document is to describe the design of the Room of Sound project, primarily for the goal of enable individuals to contribute in a distributed fashion.
 This document isn't a guide for implementation (e.g. that we might hand to a school group).
 Rather, it's a centralizing point for discussion.

 The purpose of the project is to build a massive music instrument for the Burlington Maker Faire 2018.